sjawhar/dvc-cloud-runner/README.md

 ![Job Runner Architecture](docs/resources/job-runner.png)

+**DISCLAIMER**: This infrastructure was put together in late 2020, when many DVC features around experiments had not yet been introduced.
+As such, some parts of it are likely obsolete and can be replaced with much simpler calls to DVC itself (e.g. `dvc exp branch` and `dvc exp push`).
+The `utility-scripts` folder in particular can probably be thrown in the trash.

 ## Adding a new project

 1. Write a CloudFormation template with an ECR repo, Batch job definition, and any other AWS resources needed for the new project.
 See `cloudformation.example-project.yml` for an example.